 - Experimenting with personal projects

-If you have technical certifications or have completed continuing education courses to expand your expertise, this is a good time to mention them.
+This is a good time to mention if you have technical certifications or have completed continuing education courses to expand your expertise.

 How not to answer